bimalmagar10/portfolio-template/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is will be open source soon.